bpiereck/my_1st_gitRepo/concepts_dictionary.md

 3. Conceptual areas:
     - Developing area: The folder where the git repository was initiated.

     - Staging area: Temporary, intermediary area to prepare the commit.
+    This area is important because it alows to group chogether files semantic related and commit them together.

     - Local repository: The hidden '.git' file, where all the versions are tracked.

 > What happens if I forget the `-m` in my commit?